howerj/libforth/README.md

 To compile type **make** and then to run type **./forth**.
 The makefile has more options in it which can be displayed with the command **make help**.

+The documentation is provided in three files: *MANUAL.md*, *README.md* (this file) and *TODO.md*.
+You probably want to start off with the file *MANUAL.md* which naturally contains the manual.

 Please contact me with any errors you encounter.